-Developing a professional identity, along with practices and ethics in relationship to diverse others within institutions and communities.
+Developing a professional identity and understanding one’s role as a leader, along with practices and ethics in relationship to diverse others within institutions and communities.

 Deepening how one understands self and how they relate to others in ethical, effective, and healthy ways; and intentional focus on character development and self-care.

 Embodying one’s faith, ethics, and values through habits of practice, relationship, and curiosity, which ground the self and affirm the value of diverse spiritual/religious identities and traditions.